phonometrica/phonometrica/docs/scripting/api/statistics.rst

 .. function:: report_chi2(X)

-Calculates and reports Pearson's chi-squared test on ``X``, which must be a two-dimensional array.
+Computes and reports Pearson's chi-squared test on ``X``, which must be a two-dimensional array.
 This is a convenience wrapper over ``chi2_test()``.

 ------------